vishalsanjeevuni/WeatherStream-Pipeline/README.md

 - Infrastructure-as-code approach to deployment
 - Documentation-driven development

-For any questions or issues, please open a GitHub issue or contact the project maintainer.
+For any questions about this project, please feel free to reach out directly.